 Scientific Writing and Publication

-13 weeks.
-Upon selection only; Contact: Dr. Jan Zeman
+14 weeks starting 2.
+October.
+Upon selection only; contact: Dr. Jan Zeman

-Gaining Confidence as a Presenter (and Teacher), Scientific Oral Presentations
+Gaining Confidence as a Presenter, Oral Communication, Advanced Writing Labs

 Archived Course Material